PGSSoft/ParallaxView/README.md

 * `setupFocusedState()` - as well as `setupUnfocusedState` but in transition to focused state.
 * `beforeBecomeFocusedAnimation()` - override this method if you want to make some adjustments before animation to the focused state start.
 * `beforeResignFocusAnimation()` - as well as `beforeBecomeFocusedAnimation` but before unfocus state.
+* `pressesBegan`, `pressesCancelled`, `pressesEnded`, `pressesChanged` - override those methods if you want to customize press animation.
+Do no forget to call super in them as tvOS documentation suggest.

 ## Requirements